If you’re hungry for adventure and LOVE a good hike, then you must make climbing Mount Kinabalu an essential part of your Malaysia trip.

 Not everyone that attempts the Mount Kinabalu hike succeeds.
 In fact, we saw many people that were unable to summit the day we hiked.
 A person with decent physical conditions and lots of perseverance is the bare minimum.

 Lastly, the Mount Kinabalu hike is a 2-day 1-night trekking experience.
 On the first day of the hike, you are trekking 5 to 7 hours up.
 And on the second day, you must wake up at 2 AM in the morning to hike to the peak for sunrise, come back down to basecamp for breakfast, then hike all the way back down.
 It is a day of around 8 to 9 hours of physical activity.

 If you want to hike Mt.
 Kinabalu, unfortunately you cannot go independently, and you must use a tour operator.

 Due to safety concerns after the tragic 2015 Sabah earthquake, hikers are no longer allowed to enter the mountain without a guide.
-Usually, that isn’t a great thing, but this actually made us feel much safer as there were some parts of the hike towards the summit that were a bit treacherous, especially at night (more on that later).
+Usually, that isn’t a great thing, but this actually made us feel much safer as there were some parts of the hike toward the summit that were a bit treacherous, especially at night (more on that later).